chendo/filepath/README.md

 ## Want it?

-You can grab it from the [downloads page](https://github.com/chendo/filepath/downloads) or build it yourself.
+You can grab it from the [downloads page](https://github.com/chendo/filepath/downloads) or build it yourself, then slap it in any directory in your $PATH (I suggest `/usr/local/bin`).

+I'll probably write a recipe for homebrew at some point.

 This requires Snow Leopard (10.6) and if you somehow don't have Snow Leopard, upgrade already.